Rebates Snowflake SSOT

 What was hard

-The legacy rebate stack was the kind of setup every PBM analytics team recognizes — SQL Server with stored procedures calling stored procedures, SSIS packages doing transforms that should have lived in models, and report logic that drifted between environments because there were no environments, just shared servers.
-Three different teams owned overlapping pieces.
 Numbers disagreed depending on who you asked.
+Three different teams owned overlapping pieces of the legacy rebate stack — the kind of setup every PBM analytics team recognizes.
+SQL Server with stored procedures calling stored procedures, SSIS packages doing transforms that should have lived in models, and report logic that drifted between environments because there were no environments, just shared servers.

 The constraint was that nothing could break in flight.
 Rebate calculations feed quarterly financial reporting and federal MDRP submissions.
 The audit window doesn’t move, and the C-suite was watching closely — this was the department’s largest, highest-visibility initiative.